ChristianMurphy/apereo.foundation/membership/README.md

 all its software communities – technical infrastructure, legal and licensing support, community coordination, events, and outreach.
 The second is a Supporting Subscription for specific Apereo Projects.
-For example, the Sakai Supporting Subscription pays for Sakai specific staff – the  Sakai Community Coordinator – together with Sakai specific infrastructure, travel and events.
+For example, the Sakai Supporting Subscription pays for Sakai-specific funded efforts, infrastructure, travel, and events.

 The dues levels set by the Apereo Board for 2018 for educational organizations are as follows.